Creating a development environment for IIS 7+

-Open up the secret generator to automatically generate secret keys.
+Open up the secret generator to automatically generate your secret keys.
 Paste this into your wp-config.php file.

-Next, add the below line above the comment that asks you to stop editing:
+Next, add the below line (to stop WordPress from asking your ftp information) and paste just above the comment that asks you to stop editing:

 Save all these changes, then run one of the below addresses in your browser.

 Go through and set up your site name, and admin user as suggested on the page.

 Add Mime Types to IIS